 Are Ants Just a Nuisance, or Can They Actually Damage My Home?

-Whether it’s a corner of your floor, a kitchen counter, or a section of your bathroom, once you see one ant, you tend to see so many more.
-These pests never travel alone.
+Whether it’s a corner of your floor, a kitchen counter, or part of your bathroom, spotting one ant usually means many more are nearby.
+These pests rarely travel alone.

-- 8 Most Common Ants in Memphis & North Mississippi
+- 8 Most Common Ants in North Mississippi

 - Fact: You don’t have to have a dirty house to have ants